Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Conclusion

 \section{Conclusion}

 In this paper, we have presented a MISOCP formulation for the SCCUC problem in the presence of wind fluctuations.
-To the best of our knowledge, this is the first UC formulation in the literature that includes N-1 security constraints on lines and generators, wind fluctuations, and generator and tertiary reserves.
+To the best of our knowledge, this is the first UC formulation in the literature that includes N-1 security constraints on lines and generators, wind fluctuations, and reserve capacities to balance both wind fluctuations and outages.
 A modified Benders decomposition algorithm is developed to solve the problem.
 The effectiveness of the approach and its advantages over its deterministic counterpart was demonstrated through extensive computational experiments on a variation of the IEEE RTS-96 system.
 The results indicate that the proposed formulation is effective and can result in better technical performance including fewer violations of transmission line limits and generator limits during normal operations and during single line or generator outages when compared to its deterministic counterpart.
+The algorithm was also shown to scale to systems with up to 300 nodes.
+We argue that the results on this network size, combined with N-1 constraints, demonstrate that our approach is most scalable algorithm for UC with uncertain wind power to date.

 Future work includes generalizations to account for errors in estimating the parameters of the probability distributions for the wind fluctuations and extension of the SCCUC formulation to consider more realistic (AC) power flow models.
 The work on this problem has also provided motivation to improve the quality of conic optimization solvers and their ability to produce reliable duals.
 It will also be interesting to understand how the approaches we developed here for the SCCUC could be extended and generalized to other two-stage MISOCP problems.